barbarer/py4e-int/_sources/strings/peer_in.rst

 .. mchoice:: ctp-strings-11_Strings_14
    :author: Cynthia Taylor
    :practice: T
-   :answer_a: Return a copy of s
+   :answer_a: Returns a copy of s
-   :answer_b: Return the reverse of s
+   :answer_b: Returns the reverse of s
-   :answer_c: Return a string with only the last character of s
+   :answer_c: Returns a string with only the last character of s
-   :answer_d: Return a string with only the first character of s
+   :answer_d: Returns a string with only the first character of s
    :answer_e: I don't know
    :correct: b
    :feedback_a: Incorrect!
 For example, take s = "xyz".
 With each step in the loop, the value of new_s will change in the order- new_s = x, new_s = yx and new_s = zyx.